danahagist/100_Days_Of_ML_Code/activity.md

 Udacity SQL for Data Analysis: https://classroom.udacity.com/courses/ud198
 - SQL Subqueries and Temporary Tables

-Thoughts: Concept of Maximum Likelihood Estimator vs
+Thoughts: Concept of Maximum Likelihood Estimator vs Laplace Estimator are really interesting... with the Laplace estimator being the idea that with very small samples, you can actually get a better sense of a probability distribution by adding "fake" data, that is, an observation for every possible outcome, to your sample.
+If you haven't read anything about it (and perhaps it doesn't sound too exciting), you should.
+I really enjoyed learning about it and seeking to understand its implications.

 Link to Work:
 None